 Veterinary medicine is a rewarding but competitive field.
-Gaining admission to an accredited veterinary school such as Ross University School of Veterinary Medicine (Ross Vet)* requires planning and careful work.
-Before applying to vet school, check out the vet school application tips below to better understand what you can do to strengthen your chance for vet school admission.
+Gaining admission to an accredited veterinary program such as Ross University School of Veterinary Medicine (Ross Vet)* requires careful planning and hard work.
+Before applying to vet school, check out our vet school application tips below to better understand what you can do to strengthen your chance for vet school admission.

 STRATEGY FOR CREATING A STRONG VET SCHOOL APPLICATION

-Your vet school application itself has several parts.
-You can learn more about the requirements for admission in another entry in this Ross Vet blog series.
+Your vet school application has several parts.
+You can learn more about the requirements for admission in a previous post in our Ross Vet blog series.
 Here, we will focus more on preparation and strategy.

 PREPARING FOR THE JOURNEY